RichardRed0x/dcrwords/README.md

 **[Politeia](https://docs.decred.org/governance/politeia/):**
 A system for facilitating the [submission and discussion of proposals](https://proposals.decred.org/) in an environment with transparent censorship.

-**Proof-of-Work mining:**
-The process by which Proof-of-Work (PoW) miners validate blocks of transactions.
-In this process, miners compute hashes until the block header is below the target difficulty.

 **Difficulty:**
 Difficulty is a measure of how difficult it is to mine a new block (i.e. find a hash below a given target).
 In Decred, the PoW difficulty is calculated from the exponentially weighted average of differences in previous block times.